explainers-by-googlers/cross-origin-storage/README.md

     console.log(fileBlobs);
     return;
   }
-  // 'NotAllowedError', the user didn't grant access to the file. console.log('The user did not grant access to the files.');
+  // 'NotAllowedError', the user didn't grant access to the files. console.log('The user did not grant access to the files.');
 }
 ```